ietf-ccamp-wg/draft-ietf-ccamp-mw-topo-yang/draft-ietf-ccamp-mw-topo-yang.md

 # Microwave Topology Model with example extensions {#examples-mw-imports}

    This appendix provides an examples of how the Microwave Topology Model can be used with the interface reference topology (ifref) and the bandwidth-availability-topology (bwa) models.
 There is also a snippet of json to show geolocation information instance data.
+When the json files have long lines, {{?RFC8792}} is used to wrap the long lines.

    The tree below shows an example of the relevant leafs for a complete Microwave Topology Model including interface reference topology (ifref) and bandwidth-availability-topology (bwa) models.